mapreducedog/viterbi/README.md

 <number of different emission symbols>,
 <2d array of emission probabilities in log10,
 in which the first dimension is the state, and the second dimension is the emission symbol>,
-<2d array of transition probabilities in log10, in which the first dimension is the target/to state and the second dimension is the source/from state>
+<2d array of transition probabilities in log10, in which the first dimension is the target/to state and the second dimension is the source/from state>,
 <array of initial state distribitions probabilities (in log 10)>
 }
 ```